 The thinking was that if the troops saw their leaders running, they might conclude something was wrong, and they would start running too.
 Chaos ensues.
 That’s not what you want, especially in an army.

 As leader, your job is to remain calm and keep your eye on the ball.
 Emotions are contagious.
 A smile can help calm the troops and restore confidence.
-If the leader isn’t wigging out, maybe they don’t need to either (even if you are freaking out on the inside!)
+If the leader isn’t wigging out, maybe they don’t need to either.

 Communicate Calm Confidence.
 Another benefit, researchers say, is that the act of smiling sends a signal to the brain signaling safety, lowering heart rate and stress levels.
 This simple act can distance you from a fight or flight situation and enable calmer thought.